-Optimizing fruit composition in the vineyard is crucial for enhancing BC wine quality and the expansion of BC wines in the national and international markets.
+Optimizing fruit composition in vineyard and orchards is crucial for enhancing fruit quality and the expansion of British Columbia (BC) fruit crops in the national and international markets.

-Dr Castellarin’s laboratory investigates the ripening processes in grapes and the biological mechanisms that determine fruit composition and wine “quality”.
-A major focus of Castellarin’s laboratory is to examine how grape composition evolves in the vineyard under different environmental conditions and how grape and wine quality can be improved through viticultural practices.
+A major focus of the laboratory is to examine how grape composition evolves in the vineyard under different environmental conditions and how grape and wine quality can be improved through viticultural practices.
 This research aims to promote the development new practices to increase grape and wine quality in BC vineyards.

 The major projects that the lab is currently running are: